Jigenji Temple and Sakado’s secret sakura spots

 A danchi is the Japanese for a large cluster of residential apartment blocks or houses.
 When it is houses it is what we call a housing estate in Ireland.
 I don’t think we have a word for a group of apartment blocks like what you see here in Japan.
 There’s literally dozens of four storey apartment blocks in Higashi Sakado Danchi.
 There is no parking for casual visitors at the danchi, so we park at Jingenji and walk down.
 It is just a five minute walk from the temple.
 But the walk along the river is a good 700 meters one way.

 When there is no pandemic you can picnic under the cherries.
 And it is a very popular place for locals to hanami.
-However, this year – 2021 – they have signs up to say you can’t sit under the sakura this year.
-They also request that you do no not eat and drink in the area.
+However, in 2021 they had signs up to say you couldn’t sit under the sakura.
+They also requested that you do no not eat and drink in the area.
+I don’t know the situation in 2023.
+But as of March 17th 2023, the sakura have started to flower.

 Secret Sakura Spot Sakado